 Voluminous and voluptuous, Double Tulips gradually unfurl to expose layer upon layer of glorious petals.
 The large flowers are long lasting on short to medium stems.
 Double Tulips are great in pots or garden beds.
 The large blooms can be used create platforms of colour in your beds.

 Tulips look best en masse.
 When planting keep this in mind and plant them quite densely.
-Using a triangle planting formation will help make the most of the display.
+By using a triangle planting formation you can create a nice full display.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.